-Most likely, the answer to that question is no. More typically, a board has established a dividend policy and distribution guidelines.
+Most likely, the answer to that question is no. More typically, the company’s board has established a dividend policy and distribution guidelines.

-A dividend policy sets the parameters for delivering cash dividends to shareholders.
-And the dividend policy must be determined in context with other cash needs of a business.
+Finally, the dividend policy must be determined in context with other financial needs of a business.

 Dividend policy is very important to me.
 Why?
 It determines how much cash I will receive as a shareholder and when.
 Knowing this is important when you live off your dividend payments.